 The Department for Education has funded our scholarship programme for candidates from high income Commonwealth countries to support post graduate research excellence and awards at doctoral level.

-For low and middle income countries
+For low and middle-income countries

 Master’s Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.
-Candidates are nominated for this award through a nominating agency.

 Distance Learning Master’s Scholarships

 Distance Learning Master’s Scholarships offer a selection of Master’s courses through participating universities for those who may not be able to travel outside of their country.
-Candidates apply directly to the CSC for this award.

 Split-site PhD Scholarships